dbeinder/kobo-nightmode/README.md

 retainStateOverRestart = yes    # yes / no

 [control]
-longPressDurationMS = 800       # time in milliseconds to toggle (1000 = 1 second)
+longPressDurationMS = 800       # time in milliseconds to toggle

 [nightmode]
 refreshScreenPages = 4  		#force refresh every X pages
 ```
-If `retainStateOverRestart` is activated, the value of `invertActiveOnStartup` will modified to reflect the current state.
+`invertActiveOnStartup` determines whether nightmode is active after booting.
+`retainStateOverRestart` determines whether the state should be kept over a restart.
+`refreshScreenPages` sets the number of pages between screen refreshs when nightmode is active.
+If you want to disable this feature, set it to 0.

 Installation
 ------------